pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

-_This guide describes the steps required to have Pydio Cells running on Debian 8, Debian 9 and Debian 10_.
+_This guide describes the steps required to have Pydio Cells running on Debian and Ubuntu.

 [:image-popup:2_running_cells_in_production/logos-os/logo-debian.png]
+[:image-popup:2_running_cells_in_production/logos-os/logo-ubuntu.png]

 ## Requirements

 ### OS requirements

-You need the 64-bit version of one of these Debian or Raspbian versions:
+You need the 64-bit version of one of these Debian or Ubuntu versions:

 - Debian 10 (buster) LTS
 - Stretch 9 (stable) / Raspbian Stretch
 - Jessie 8 (LTS) / Raspbian Jessie
+- Ubuntu 18.04 (bionic beaver)
+- Ubuntu 16.04 (xenial xerus)

 #### Dedicated User